18F/scrapebox/README.md

 Scrapebox
 ============================
+A simple, system independent infrastructure for performing web scraping.
+Utilizes Vagrant virtualbox interface and puppet provisioning to create and execute scraping of web content to structured data quickly and easily without modifying your core system.

 Scrapebox is a common infrastructure for powering web crawlers and scrapers.
 This infrastructure can be used to create structured data from various web resources to power data catalogs and applications.

 Installation
 ===================